Suhoy95/SNE-reports-2019-public/README.md

 Flags:               fp asimd evtstrm crc32 cpuid
 ```

-Next stage of check is `QEMU`.
+Next check stage is `QEMU`.
 We can check if kvm is running in the monitor:

 ```
 [root@laputa debian]# qemu-system-aarch64 -M virt -cpu cortex-a57 \